kr1surb4n/foxer/README.md

 Some things need attention.
 It would be sweet to have plugins installed from some folder, bundle, or list.
-There is also the issue of every cookie.
-Can it be somehow stopped?
+It would be sweet to have plugins installed from some folder, bundle, or list.
+The icons could also be different for different profile (I don't think it's possible).

 # TODO
 1. Periodic cookie cleaning.